Sikh medicine practitioner shot dead in Peshawar | Law-Order

 The killers managed to escape from the crime scene.

-Police team rushed to the site and encircled the area to nab the culprits.
+Police team rushed to the site and cordoned off the area to nab the culprits.
 The reason behind the murder was not ascertained yet.

 No one immediately claimed responsibility for the attack.

-Singh, a well-known figure in the Sikh community, was running his clinic ‘Dharmandar Pharmacy’ on Charsadda Road in Peshawar, the capital of Khyber Pakhtunkhwa province.
+Singh, a well-known figure in the Sikh community, was running his clinic ‘Dharmandar Pharmacy’ on Charsadda Road in Peshawar.
 He had been living in the city for the past 20 years.

 Singh is survived by his wife, three daughters and two sons.